wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 However they are structured, OUs are not static.
 They can be renamed, moved, and deleted according to the needs of the business.
 So to can the accounts under those OUs.
 There are many reasons why an OU or account may need to be moved, but some common examples include:
 * The account's purpose has changed
-* The organization of the company may change, and accounts may need to be moved to accommodate such a re-org
+* The organization of the company changed, and accounts may need to be moved to accommodate such a re-org
 * The organization matures and begins creating more granular hierarchy for their accounts
 * Acquisitions (inbound or outbound) of parts of the business may require its infrastructure to be migrated elsewhere
 * Security considerations, such as creating tighter boundaries between OUs using policies
 * Cosmetic reasons, such as restructuring the OU hierarchy to make more sense to developers managing it
+* As part of a pipeline when provisioning or deprovisioning accounts

 Note: this post covers moving AWS accounts or OUs _within the same Organization_.
 For considerations when moving accounts to new Organizations, Houston Hopkins has written a good guide [here](https://gist.github.com/houey/fa1129edb2214f1d278010578ea29c18).